This page includes Amazon affiliate links.

 Gluten-Free Independence Starts at Home

 My oldest daughter was about two and a half years old.
 She was sitting happily in her car seat as we drove to or from somewhere.
 Another driver cut me off or did something that irritated me.
-Before I could say anything, my daughter blurted out a word I’d never heard her say (a compound word starting with @$$).
-And where did she learn that?! —Yup!
-I’m a generally nice person, but I’ll admit, I have been known to say things in the comfort of my own car. oops
+Before I could say the words that I often used at such a time, I heard one of those ugly words come out of my daughter’s mouth.

 How does your child view the way you handle this diet?